Criminal Complaints And Industry Investigations Target Tidal

 In a statement last week, Tidal attempted to discredit the Norwegian media outlet, saying: "This is a smear campaign from a publication that once referred to our employee as an 'Israeli intelligence officer' and our owner as a 'crack dealer.'
 We expect nothing less from them than this ridiculous story, lies and falsehoods.
 The information was stolen and manipulated and we will fight these claims vigorously."

 Nevertheless, several Scandinavian organizations have decided to take action based on DN's reporting.
-TONO, the Norwegian collection society for composers, lyricists and music publishers, has filed a police report with Norwegian authorities and is demanding that Tidal revise its data; Koda, Tono's sister organization in Denmark, announced on Monday that it has filed a report on Tidal to Økokrim, the Danish prosecuting and police authority that is charged with fighting economic and environmental crimes.
-GramArt, the professional musicians' association in Norway, demanded an audit of Tidal's data and says that if payouts have been withheld, it will be seeking money from Tidal on behalf of its members.
+TONO, the Norwegian collection society for composers, lyricists and music publishers, has filed a report with Okokrim, Norway's prosecuting and police authority that is charged with fighting economic and environmental crime.
+Koda, Tono's sister organization in Denmark, announced on Monday that it is demanding an independent audit of Tidal's numbers.
+GramArt, the professional musicians' association in Norway, also demanded an audit of Tidal's data and says that if payouts have been withheld, it will be seeking money from Tidal on behalf of its members.

 In addition, the Norwegian arm of the International Federation of the Phonographic Industry (IFPI) has announced that it will be reviewing the Norwegian albums and singles charts, which rely on Nielsen SoundScan data and are published weekly in the newspaper VG.